Plane Crashes Into Mall In Australia, Killing Pilot And 4 Americans

 The U.S. Embassy in Canberra confirmed that four of the victims are U.S. citizens, according to The Associated Press.
 The pilot was Australian.
 None of the victims has been formally identified, though one has been named by a relative on social media.

 Greg Reynolds de Haven died in the accident, according to a Facebook tribute posted by his sister Denelle Wicht.
-She said he was on a "'once in a lifetime' trip to Australia," and was on "on a charter flight with 2 of his friends to play golf."
+She said he was on a "'once in a lifetime' trip to Australia" and was on "on a charter flight with 2 of his friends to play golf."

 Police believe the plane was bound for Tasmania's King Island, which is known for its golf courses.